Dave Barnes

 David Mckee Barnes (born June 20, 1978) is an American musician, singer, and songwriter from Nashville, Tennessee.
 He has released eight studio albums, including two Christmas albums.
-His most recent full-length album, Dreaming in Electric Blue, was released in 2020.
+His most recent full-length album, Featherbrained Wealth Motel, was released in 2023.

 Early life

 The eldest of three children, Barnes was born in South Carolina in 1978, the son of a pastor who relocated his family to Kosciusko, Mississippi when Barnes was six years old.
 The Barnes family then moved to Knoxville, Tennessee the summer during his junior year of high school, where he graduated from Farragut High School in 1996.
 Barnes went to college at Middle Tennessee State University and graduated with a degree in Recording Industry Management.
 While there, he began playing guitar and writing songs for fun.
 He was initially only interested in writing material for other performers but was later encouraged by his peers to perform his works himself.
 Barnes took their advice and began performing within the campus, and then performed at various nearby universities in regional centers as well as his own.